ldthomas/apg-java/README.md

 **Version:** 1.1.0

 *Note:* Version 1.1.0 updates version 1.0 in a couple of ways.
 Primarily, the license is changed to the more permissive 2-Clause BSD license.
 Also, in the installation section below are instructions on how to include Java APG in a [maven](https://maven.apache.org/) project.
+I want to thank [Raviteja Lokineni](https://github.com/bond-) (@bond-) for suggesting these changes and especially [Stephen Sill II](https://github.com/ssill2) (@ssill2) for his friendly and expert nudging of me up the maven learning curve.
+(See issue #6.)

 **Description:**